Hotels in Iran

 Intercity VIP BUS

+Dowlatabad Garden as a historical attraction in Yazd.
 Dowlatabad Garden as a Tourist Attraction is one of 9 Iranian gardens, which has been registered on the UNESCO World Heritage List and has a worldwide reputation.
 This garden is the world's tallest Windcatcher, and architecturally very valuable.
 The very eye-catching space of this garden and its old building, and the entertainment facilities like coffee shops, can create moments of pleasure for you.

 The Dowlatabad Garden is one of the oldest gardens in the city of Yazd.
 The unique and interesting thing about it is the existence of a 33.8-meter long Windcatcher on the garden mansion, the world's tallest Windcatcher.
 The garden is on the UNESCO World Heritage List and is considered one of the most valuable attractions in Iran.
 The garden dates back to the late afshar period when Mohammad Taqi Khan Bafqi, a member of the Yazd dynasty, began to build this beautiful garden.